SiddiquiShifa/revenue-drop-analysis-pricing-strategy-powerbi/README.md

 ## Business Problem

-->Management wanted to understand:
+Management wanted to understand:
-->Why revenue declined despite stable room supply ->Whether the issue was related to occupancy, cancellations, or pricing ->Which segments or booking channels contributed most to the decline
+- Why revenue declined despite stable room supply
+- Whether the issue was related to occupancy, cancellations, or pricing
+- Which segments or booking channels contributed most to the decline

 The goal was to identify the root cause and provide insights that support better revenue management decisions.
 - Power BI (Dashboarding & DAX)